ianmaclarty/amulet/doc/scene_nodes.md

 to the screen.

-Each scene node has a list of children, which are rendered in order.
+Each scene node has a list of children, which are rendered in depth-first, left-to-right order.

 A scene node may be the child of multiple other scene nodes, so in general a scene node does not have a unique parent.
 Cycles are also allowed and are handled by imposing a limit to the number of times a node can be recursively rendered.

-## Scene graph construction syntax
+## Scene graph construction syntax {#scene-graph-syntax}

 Special syntax is provided for constructing scene graphs from nodes.
 The expression: